atlury/Intel-Edison-OS-Images/README.md

 Ap mode is also supported for Ubuntu

-# Current Kernel is 4.8RC4 Mainline supporting the following
+# Current Kernel

+4.8RC4 Mainline supporting the following:-

 Wireless